dsaunders88/ds-blog-11ty/src/posts/notes/building-myself-a-reading-tracker-part-2.md

   alt: Reading tracker app with Airtable and Deno Fresh, showing the Airtable and Deno logos.
   source:
 post_summary: Using Airtable as a back-end to build out a custom reading tracker app.
-post_intro: As is evident from this blog, I’m a big fan of Airtable, and so as I set out to build myself a custom reading tracker, it was naturally my first choice for a hybrid back-end/administrative interface to <a href="/posts/notes/building-myself-a-reading-tracker-app-with-airtable-and-deno-fresh-part-1">use for my reading data</a>.
+post_intro: As is evident from this blog, I’m a big fan of Airtable, and so as I set out to build myself a custom reading tracker, it was naturally my first choice for a hybrid back-end/administrative interface to <a href="/posts/notes/building-myself-a-reading-tracker-app-with-airtable-and-deno-fresh-part-1">use for a custom reading tracker</a>.
 category: notes
 tags:
   - design